7 minutes

 C:\*.dll

-The output can be very noisy, and we will therefore need to do some sorting in the VQL statement, which should make it a little bit easier to read:
+The output can be very noisy, and we will therefore need to sort in the VQL statement to make it a bit easier to read:

 SELECT Fqdn,FullPath,MTime as Modified,BTime as Created,IsDir, count() as Count FROM source() WHERE IsDir = 'false'